twfarland/Son/README.md

 ##Usage

-Son was designed with with [Node.js](http://nodejs.org) / [Express](http://express.js.com), but it theory, it can be used with any serverside js implementation that supports CommonJS.
+Son was designed with with [Node.js](http://nodejs.org) / [Express](http://express.js.com), but it theory, it can be used with any serverside js implementation.

-You dont need to do any 'watch' commands.

-Just put the son.js file in your node lib folder and require it:
+You dont need to do any 'watch' commands, just put the son.js file in your node lib folder and require it:

    var son = require('./son');